-- If it is required to encode a single sectored directional light that comprises a narrow (and sometimes intensified) sector, the sector must be encoded using the complex attribute sector limit, and the mandatory complex attribute orientation must be populated with an empty (null) value.
-A directional light sector that is included in a multi-sectored light must be encoded as Light Multi-sectored (see clause X.X). - The mandatory complex attribute orientation must only be encoded to indicate the orientation, measured from seaward, of the leading line of the directional light when the complex attribute sector limit is not populated, and there is no Recommended Track or Navigation Line feature associated with the directional light.
-Where the Light Directional has complex attribute sector limit, and/or there is an associated Recommended Track and/or Navigation Line, orientation (orientation value) for the Light Directional must be populated with an empty (null) value. - For moiré effect lights, the attribute moiré effect must be set to True. - If it is required to encode details of the lighting technology (e.g. neon), it must be done using the complex attribute information. - The attribute vertical datum applies only to height; this value must only be encoded if it is different to the value encoded in the VDAT subfield of the "Coordinate Reference System Header field" [CRSH] field, or different to the value of vertical datum encoded on meta feature Vertical Datum of Data. - Names of major lights are very important.
+- The mandatory complex sub-attribute orientation must only be encoded to indicate the orientation, measured from seaward, of the leading line of the directional light sector when there is no Recommended Track or Navigation Line feature associated with the directional light.
+Where the directional sector has an associated Recommended Track and/or Navigation Line, orientation (orientation value) for the light sector must be populated with an empty (null) value. - For moiré effect lights, the attribute moiré effect must be set to True. - If it is required to encode details of the lighting technology (e.g. neon), it must be done using the complex attribute information. - The attribute vertical datum applies only to height; this value must only be encoded if it is different to the value encoded in the VDAT subfield of the "Coordinate Reference System Header field" [CRSH] field, or different to the value of vertical datum encoded on meta feature Vertical Datum of Data. - Names of major lights are very important.
 If a light has a name which is unrelated to any other encoded feature, the name must be populated using the complex attribute feature name on at least the largest scale maximum display scale ENC data.
-If the name of a light is obviously that of the named feature on which the light stands, e.g. Saint Catherine's Point, the name of the light need not be repeated for the light. - If it is required to encode the recommended track and/or navigation line associated with a directional light, it must be done using the methods described in clause X.X.
+If the name of a light is obviously that of the named feature on which the light stands, e.g. Saint Catherine's Point, the name of the light need not be repeated for the light.

-Distinction: Beacon, cardinal; beacon, isolated danger; beacon, lateral; beacon, safe water; beacon, special purpose/general; buoy, cardinal; buoy, installation; buoy, isolated danger; buoy, lateral; buoy, safe water;
+• If it is required to encode the recommended track and/or navigation line associated with a directional light, it must be done using the methods described in clause X.X.

-buoy, special purpose/general; light air obstruction; light all around/single sectored; light float; light fog detector; light multi-sectored; light vessel.
+Distinction: Beacon, cardinal; beacon, isolated danger; beacon, lateral; beacon, safe water; beacon, special purpose/general; buoy, cardinal; buoy, installation; buoy, isolated danger; buoy, lateral; buoy, safe water; buoy, special purpose/general; light air obstruction; light all around; light float; light fog detector; light sectored; light vessel.